MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ## Make group calls

+You can invite additional contacts to a call, switch between participants' video feeds, and mute participants in a call.

 ### Invite additional contacts to a call

 1. In the upper-right corner of the video feed, select the **Open Participants** button.